So I grew up with knee length tresses and a braid thick, long and black brown.

 - If hair is super dry or you need a super glossy look for a special occasion leave protein mask for an hour on your hair for ultra soft hydrated locks.

-- Always discuss maintenance protocols of your hair cut and color before you opt for a choice.
+- Always discuss maintenance protocols of your hair cut and color before you opt for a particular choice.